d3banjan/d3banjan.github.io/_posts/2016-12-14-list-of-recipes.md

 tags: notes linux
 ---

-# pdf concatenation server
+## pdf concatenation server
-while a set of articles are being downloaded (in the requisite order) at low speed because I didn't want the server to be overwhelmed, I rename the pdfs and move them to a subdirectory, and concatenate them to the same file.
+While a set of articles are being downloaded (in the requisite order) at low speed because I didn't want the server to be overwhelmed, I rename the pdfs and move them to a subdirectory, and concatenate them to the same file.
 Over the next hour, the owncloud server updates the pdf while I read it on my ereader. :)

 ### possible improvements
 - if download happens in the correct order, this can be improved to a scheme where once concatenated files are not concatenated again.
 - generate makefile and create targets to create a binary tree such that updates take minimal computational effort - too  fancy!